JustRodneyLee/ML101-OCR/README.md

 # ML101-OCR
-Machine Learning 101: OCR for the English Alphabet
+>A simple Neural Network that recognizes English Letters The first lesson to Machine Learning programming.